-Used for stabilization of coastal dunes, wind erosion control, and reclamation of gravel and mine areas; provides food and cover for wildlife.
+Native Herbaceous Perennial – Used for stabilization of coastal dunes, wind erosion control and reclamation of gravel and mine areas; provides food and cover for wildlife.

-Panicum amarum, Coastal Panic Grass, a relative of switchgrass, is a robust biomass producer native to the U.S. While other species of native warm season grasses thrive on a wide variety of soils, Coastal Panic Grass prefers sandy or well-drained soils.
+Coastal Panic Grass, Panicum amarum, a relative of switchgrass, is a robust biomass producer native to the United States.
+While other species of native, warm season grasses thrive on a wide variety of soils, Coastal Panicgrass prefers sandy or well-drained soils.
 It can also tolerate a degree of salinity.
-The biomass potential of Coastal Panic Grass cannot be ignored; therefore, it should be included in biodiverse polyculture mixes.
+The biomass potential of Coastal Panicgrass cannot be ignored; therefore, it should be included in biodiverse polyculture mixes.

-A warm season bunch grass with a deep root system; grows from 3’-6’ tall; 16” minimum root depth; full sun; high drought tolerance; moderate salt tolerance; blooms in September in Regions 1 and 3, and October in Region 2; bluish green leaves.
+Characteristics – A warm season, bunch grass with a deep root system; grows from 3’-6’ tall; 16” minimum root depth; full sun; high drought tolerance; moderate salt tolerance; blooms in September in the northern U.S.; October in the southern U.S.; bluish-green leaves.